 We know that most people do most of the following, but sometimes even the pros get caught out by the simplest things.
 So if you think you've tried "everything" look below for a "checklist".

 1. First rule of troubleshooting a component is to simplify

-the job and eliminate any other items that could be leading to the problem, so remove any splitters, switches, power bars, cables that aren't required for the particular device, receivers, etc.
+the job and eliminate any other items that could be leading to the problem, so remove any splitters, switches, power bars, cables, equipment, that aren't required for the particular device, receivers, etc.

 2. Read the manuals.
 Don't think: "I know it all".
 Check the troubleshooting

 section of the operating manual.
 Do a reset

 as indicated in the troubleshooting section if none of the "easy" stuff works.
 Note that this will reset the device to factory defaults and you'll need to redo any setting changes, so you may wish to leave this to last.

 3. Is everything plugged in properly?
 If you're using a power bar, try plugging the component(s) directly into the wall.
 Also try a different circuit of the home (use an extension cord if necessary).
 Try unplugging the component for an hour or so, or overnight.
 Sometimes this will "reboot/reset" it.
 Plug it back in.
 Do not run RF-coax for cable or satellite through a power bar.
 Some older homes may have electrical issues - you may need to call an electrician after you've tried everything else.

 4. Many problems are due to poor connections